PCCI’s Steve Miff Nominated for Dallas Business Journal’s Most Admired CEO Award

 Realistically, this is the starting baseline for most organizations.
 Often, teams will attempt to use clinical and claims data ALONE as a means to segment patient populations and project the impact on a patient or cohort.
 This rarely works; rather, it often leads to late treatment in acute environments, sub-optimal interventions, and erroneous insights about specific patients, patient populations, or geographic markets.

-Level 1: High-Level View of SDOH, Using Specific Social and Economic Indicators as Proxies
+Level 1: High-Level View of NMDOH, Using Specific Social and Economic Indicators as Proxies

 If at Level 1, Leadership Teams Should Be: